shenwei356/LexicMap/docs/content/_index.md

 ### Efficient search

-Using LexicMap to searching in the whole **2,340,672** Genbank+Refseq prokaryotic genomes with 48 CPUs.
+Using LexicMap to search in the whole **2,340,672** Genbank+Refseq prokaryotic genomes with 48 CPUs.

 |Query                   |Genome hits|Time    |RAM    |
 |:-----------------------|----------:|-------:|------:|